 Landscape design is the balanced combination of both art and architecture to create a beautiful, functional outdoor living space.
-Landscape architects incorporate natural elements with the skill of building to create spaces that flow, are aesthetically pleasing, and emit feelings of peace.
+Landscape architects in Salt Lake City, UT incorporate natural elements with the skill of building to create spaces that flow, are aesthetically pleasing, and emit feelings of peace.

 To create a stunning landscape that feels both thoughtful and effortless, follow these basic principles of landscape design.

 Variation in the use of color is a basic yet vital element of landscape architecture.
 Primary colors are red, yellow, blue, and secondary colors—violet, orange, and green—are a combination.
 Colors can also come in a variety of shades ranging from light and pale to deep and vibrant.
 Consider one of three color schemes when choosing your landscape design.